romale/sync_ldap_users_to_bbb/README.md

 # sync_ldap_users_to_bbb
-Script to synchronize users from LDAP to BigBlueButton
+Script to synchronize users from LDAP to BigBlueButton, so, no need LDAP users registering in BBB